Confession (religion): Irvingism

-Church of Jesus Christ of Latter-Day Saints
+Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) teaches that "confession is a necessary requirement for complete forgiveness."
 Such confessions take place in worthiness interviews prior to baptism into the church, to being set apart for any church callings, or to receiving yearly temple recommends.

 Within confession, the sinner must confess both to God and to those persons wronged by the sin.
 Confession may also be required to an authorized priesthood leader, such as a bishop, branch president, stake president, or mission president.
 Although there is no definitive list of sins that require confession to a priesthood leader, "adultery, fornication, other sexual transgressions and deviancies, and sins of a comparable seriousness" are included, as is intentional and repeated use of pornography.
 Depending on the seriousness of the sin, the priesthood leader may counsel the sinner to submit to the authority of a disciplinary council, but does not have the authority to forgive sin, which can come only from God.
 The confession to the priesthood leader must be held in strict confidence unless the confessor grants permission to disclose it to the disciplinary council.
 The LDS Church rejects the belief that confession is all that is required to secure repentance from God.

-Pre-Reformation reformers

-The Lollard movement, started by John Wycliffe in the 14th century denied the sacrament of absolution.

-According to Petrus Bernandinus, the Church must be renewed with the sword; until this was accomplished, there was no need to confess, since all priests, secular and regular, were unworthy.